 The final program cost will be determined by the number of participants, shortly after the application deadline.
 The program cost includes tuition, health insurance, housing, cultural activities, airfare, and in-country transportation.

-Passport fees, some meals, and personal expenses are not included in the program costs and are paid directly by the students.
+Passport fees, most meals, and personal expenses are not included in the program costs and are paid directly by the students.

 See budget sheet for cost details.
 Students taking at least 6 credits are eligible for summer financial aid.
 Summer financial aid needs to be applied for separately.
 For more information, meet with a financial aid counselor in 210 Bowman Hall.